MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-containers-enable-external-registry-for-docker-hub.md

 1. An email is sent to the dedicated user with a link to verify the email address.
 Select the verify link in the email to complete the process of creating a Docker Hub user.

-## Create access tokens for the dedicated Docker Hub user
+## Create an access token for the dedicated Docker Hub user

 Sign in to Docker Hub as the dedicated user and generate an access token with "Read-Only" permissions.
 The access token will be used to enable the Defender for Cloud to securely connect to your organization's Docker Hub account.
-Save this access token and the Docker Hub user name for later use to define the Defender for Cloud Docker Hub connector.
+Save this access token and the Docker Hub user name for use when configuring the Defender for Cloud Docker Hub connector.

     :::image type="content" source="./media/how-to-setup-docker-hub-external-registry/docker-hub-create-access-token.png" alt-text="Create access token" lightbox="media/how-to-setup-docker-hub-external-registry/docker-hub-create-access-token.png:::